 There’s no magic here.
-A well-trained coach makes it his or her job to help you achieve your goals.
+An experienced coach makes it his or her job to help you achieve your goals.
 Coaches are there to offer their expertise and partner with you to create and implement a plan –– nutrition, workouts, rest, and recovery –– for your success.

 Feeling like this?
 You might need one of these.